Pakistan's Provincial Assembly dissolved by order of ex-PM Khan - ExBulletin

 Pakistan’s Provincial Assembly dissolved by order of ex-PM Khan

-The provincial assembly of Pakistan’s most populous province, Punjab, was dissolved on Saturday night, in a move orchestrated by former Prime Minister Imran Khan as part of a bid to force a snap general election.
+LAHORE The provincial assembly of Pakistan’s most populous province, Punjab, was dissolved late Saturday, in a move orchestrated by former Prime Minister Imran Khan in a bid to force a snap general election.

 The South Asian nation is also grappling with a severe economic crisis.
-It is awash in debt, faces soaring inflation and dwindling foreign exchange reserves as the economy tries to recover from last year’s devastating monsoon floods.
+It is crippled by debt, faces rampant inflation and dwindling foreign exchange reserves as the economy tries to recover from the devastating monsoon floods of 2022.

-Punjab Governor Baligh Ur Rehman on Saturday signed a letter ordering the appointment of an interim chief minister, replacing the government of Khan’s coalition partner Chaudhry Pervez Elahi.
+Punjab Governor Baligh Ur Rehman signed a letter on Saturday ordering the appointment of an interim chief minister to replace Mr Khan’s coalition partner Chaudhry Pervez Elahis.

-Elahi had advised the governor to dissolve the assembly earlier this week as Khan’s Pakistan Tehreek-e-Insaf (PTI) party sought to hold provincial elections.
+Mr Elahi had advised the governor to dissolve the assembly early last week as Mr Khans Pakistan Tehreek-e-Insaf (PTI) party sought a provincial election.

-New elections for the Punjab assembly – which governs vital services for around half of Pakistan’s 220 million citizens – are now due to take place within 90 days.
+New elections for the Punjab assembly that governs vital services for around half of Pakistan’s 220 million citizens are now due to take place within 90 days.

 Provincial elections in Pakistan have always been held at the same time as general elections, although synchronicity is not constitutionally mandated.

-Nationwide general elections are scheduled for October 2023, and Khan’s maneuver adds to the Sharif administration’s financial and logistical headaches.
+Nationwide general elections are scheduled for October 2023, and Mr. Khans’ maneuver is causing financial and logistical headaches for Mr. Sharifs’ administration.

-PTI spokesman Fawad Chaudry previously told AFP that the disbandments were planned as “huge tactical pressure”.
+PTI spokesman Fawad Chaudry previously said the breakups were planned as a huge pressure tactic.

-Khan was ousted from office as the economy began to shrink and he lost the support of Pakistan’s military, which has ruled the country for about half of its 76-year history and continues to control major aspects governance and politics.
+Mr Khan was ousted from office as the economy began to shrink and he lost the support of Pakistan’s military, which has ruled the country for around half of its 76-year history and continues to control the key aspects of governance and politics.

-Since then, Khan has held a series of huge and rousing rallies, touting a claim that he was ousted by a US-led “plot”.
-The US State Department and Sharif’s government have denied the allegations.
+Since then, he has held a series of huge and rousing rallies, touting a claim he was ousted by a US-led plot.
+The US State Department and Mr. Sharifs’ government have denied the allegations.

-In November, Khan was shot dead during a party rally, an assassination attempt he blamed on Sharif and a senior army intelligence officer, without providing evidence for his allegations.
+In November, Mr Khan was shot dead during a party rally, an assassination attempt he blamed on Mr Sharif and a senior army intelligence officer, without providing evidence for his allegations .

-Sharif’s government is resisting a snap election, holding out hope of reviving an IMF bailout and securing additional loans to stage an economic recovery and bolster its popularity.
+Mr. Sharifs’ government is resisting a snap election, holding out hope of reviving an International Monetary Fund bailout and securing additional loans to stage an economic recovery and bolster its popularity.
+AFP

 |